Back to Blog

 1. You Own the Customer Relationship

 When a customer orders through Swiggy, Swiggy owns that relationship.
-They have the customer's data, ordering history, preferences, and communication channel.
+The platform has the data: order history, preferences, contact details.
 Your restaurant is interchangeable.
-On a platform with 500 restaurants, you are one option among many, and the platform has no incentive to prioritize your restaurant over competitors.
+On a platform with 500 restaurants, you are just one option.
+The platform has no reason to favor you over a competitor.

-When a customer orders through your app, you own everything.
-You know their name, contact information, order history, frequency, average order value, favorite items, and preferred delivery times.
+When a customer orders through your own app, you own everything.
+You know their name, contact details, order history, order frequency, average spend, favorite dishes, and preferred delivery times.
 This data is gold.
 It lets you:

 • Send personalized offers based on past orders ("We noticed you love our chicken biryani.
 This weekend, add a kebab platter for 20% off.")